Tonny Vilhena: Panathinaikos

+Loan to Alanyaspor

+On 11 February 2025, Vilhena moved to Süper Lig side Alanyaspor on loan until the end of the season.

+Willem II

+On 26 August 2026 he joined Willem II after being let go by Panathinaikos.

 International career

 Vilhena is of partial Angolan descent which made him eligible to play for either Netherlands or Angola national teams per FIFA eligibility rules.
 Vilhena opted to debut for Netherlands at the senior level.